Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Experiments

 \section{Experiments}

 To validate \alg's generalization in robotic manipulation, we conducted extensive experiments evaluating its \textit{Seeing} (spatial reasoning and pointing capabilities) and \textit{Doing} (manipulation tasks) dimensions.
-Our evaluation encompassed 11 QA benchmarks, 4 simulated tasks~(SIMPLEREnv)~\cite{li2024evaluating}, and 8 real-world robot~(xArm platform) tasks.
-We used the Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen25vltechnicalreport} model as the initial model.
-First, we trained it for two epochs using the first-stage Embodied-Spatial-84K and ViRL-subset-18K datasets.
-Then, we continued training for one epoch with the second-stage EmbodiedPoints-200K dataset.
+Our evaluation encompassed 11 QA benchmarks, 4 simulated tasks~(SIMPLEREnv)~\citep{li2024evaluating}, and 8 real-world robot~(xArm platform) tasks.
+We used the Qwen2.5-VL-3B-Instruct~\citep{bai2025qwen25vltechnicalreport} model as the initial model.
+First, we trained using the Embodied-Spatial-84K and ViRLsubset-18K datasets.
+Then, we continued training with the second-stage EmbodiedPoints-200K dataset.
 For all experiments, we focus on comparing SFT models trained with the same batch size and data, which we refer to as Embodied-SFT.
 For training details, please refer to \cref{app:implementation_details} and \cref{app:prompt}.
+We also provide additional experiments in \cref{app:additional_experiments}.